lukas362/Multi_Port_Scanner/README.md

 2. Enter an IP-adress or URL
 3. Enter the starting port in the range
 4. Enter the last port in the range
-5. Take a snack and a drink and enjoy the loading bar
+5. Take a snack and a drink, enjoy the loading bar and the music
 ```

-## Features
+## Features (Group Project)
 - [x] Single port check
 - [x] Multi-port scanning
 - [x] Service identification